jhanric-p/LibraryHub/CODESPACES.md

    ```
    python app.py
    ```
+   - The application will now automatically detect when it's running in a Codespace and use the appropriate database initialization

 2. Click on the "Ports" tab at the bottom of the VS Code interface
    - You should see port 5000 (Flask app) and 3306 (MySQL) forwarded